Bylaws of The Garden Club of Brewster

 5. Any vacancies on the elected slate shall be filled by the Board.

 REPORTS AND SUCCESSION

-President and one copy to the incoming officer or Chair.
-These will be given at the Board
+to the President and one copy to the incoming officer or Chair.
+These will be given

-meeting or prior to the Spring Luncheon.
-The Spring Luncheon Chair will prepare her
+at the Board meeting or prior to the Spring Luncheon.
+The Spring Luncheon Chair

 The rules contained in Robert’s Rules of Order, Revised, shall govern the Club in all cases in